dmccuk/puppetmanifestgenerator/README.md

     Notice: Downloading from https://forgeapi.puppetlabs.com ...
     Notice: Installing -- do not interrupt ...

-Now run puppet apply again.
+Now run puppet apply or the apply.pp script again.